CrosschainRiskFramework/CrosschainRiskFramework.github.io/docs/framework/20categories/20architecture/messaging.md

   * In what jurisdictions are the entities domiciled?
   * Can regulations coerce these entities to censor transactions?

-#### Proof-of-Stake
+##### Proof-of-Stake

-Rely on a set of parties having a financial stake in honestly relaying valid state information from one network to another.

-  Considerations:
+Proof-of-Stake models rely on validators having financial incentives to behave honestly according to the rules of the protocol.
+This is typically achieved by having each validator stake funds in the protocol that can be slashed if the validator misbehaves.
+This model relies on crypto-economic guarantees and metes immediate penalties for misbehavior, unlike proof-of-authority schemes.

+   *Considerations*

-  * How many such entities are employed by the network?
-What are the specific honesty threshold assumptions for guaranteeing safety and liveness?
+  * How many distinct attestors does the protocol have?
+What are the specific thresholds for guaranteeing safety and liveness?
 What are the particular characteristics of the cryptographic schemes used?
-  * Can the claims around decentralisation be verified on-chain? e.g., number of validators, multi-sig thresholds, evidence of stake distribution, active validator set (i.e., those that have attested to messages recently).
+  * Can the claims around decentralization be verified on-chain?
+For instance:
-  * How is the stake distributed across networks? (i.e., concentrated amongst few parties vs. diffuse across many parties)
+    * the distribution of staked tokens across validators (i.e., concentrated amongst few parties vs. diffuse across many parties)
+    * the number of validators and the threshold for achieving a quorum (multi-signature schemes might be easier to verify on-chain than threshold signature schemes).
+    * the active validator set.
+While a bridge might employ many validators, it is possible that only a few actively participate in validating and attesting to messages.
   * What exactly is staked by validators?
 Is it a bridge-specific token?
 What are the dynamics that drive the value of such tokens?
+How liquid is the token?
+  * How does the value of staked funds compare against the volume of assets transacted across the bridge?
   * What is the cost of bribing or corrupting a threshold of such validators to violate safety or liveness?
   * How does the bridge adapt to active misbehavior by a portion of the validators?

-#### Optimistic
+#### Optimistic Protocols
 Rely on agents that validate cross-chain transactions by signing a merkle root with data from the source network and post it on the destination network.
 Once this data is posted, a challenge window begins, during which anyone monitoring the bridging system can challenge a fraudulent transaction by submitting fraud proofs on the source network and prevent it from being confirmed on the destination network.
 Such bridges assume that a) agents are incentivized to sign only legitimate transactions because their bonded funds will be slashed if they act maliciously and b) that in the event an agent does sign a fraudulent transaction, one honest actor will be watching the system, and they will flag the fraudulent transaction by submitting a fraud-proof on the source network within the challenge window.
 Thus, optimistic bridges have a 1 of N security model, which relies on one honest actor watching the system to correctly verify cross-chain transactions.

-  Considerations:
+  *Considerations*

   * How many agents are employed by the bridge to sign and validate transactions?
 Is this set of agents centralized?
 If so, can the agents conduct a Denial-of-Service (DoS) attack by not signing a merkle root?
 In such cases, will the system halt?
   * What exactly is the bonded stake of agents?
 Is it a bridge-specific token?
 What are the dynamics that drive the value of such tokens?